Replay World Championship

 This document was originally adapted from the Professional & Amateur Pinball Association’s World Pinball Championships ruleset and is governed under the Creative Commons license.
 All other leagues and tournaments are encouraged to adapt these rules as necessary for their own purposes, but when doing so, they must cite the original source of PAPA.org.

-The event coordinators for the Replay World Championships are Brian Dye, Mark Steinman, Fred Cochran, and Brian Teyssier.
+The event coordinators for the Replay World Championships are Brian Teyssier, Max Baskin, Brian Dye, Mark Steinman, and Fred Cochran.
 Event coordinators organize volunteers, designate scorekeepers, handle malfunctions and rulings, delegate responsibilities and authority, and otherwise work to ensure the smooth operation of the tournament.
 Event coordinators and designated officials may participate in the tournament, but their entries will automatically be considered void at all times, and they are not eligible to participate in any final rounds or to receive prizes of any kind.

 I. Quick Overview